 Talks & Workshops.
 In addition to regular course offerings, specialized training sessions and introductory talks can be arranged for small groups.

 Help Desk.
-We have walk-in hours for GIS learning on:
+We have walk-in hours for general GIS questions in the GIS Research Studio; Rudolph Hall room 183:

 Geospatial data curation.
 DGS can help you store, manage and preserve your geospatial data.